 - (1) All applicants for a hackney carriage or private hire vehicle drivers' licence are required to undertake a medical examination.
 This medical examination should be carried out by the applicant's registered General Practitioner (GP) or in consultation with the applicant's medical history. - (2) Medical certificates shall be produced on initial application and then every five years up to the age of 65, and yearly for persons over 65 years of age.
-Where a person suffers from a medical disorder, then the period between medicals may differ. - (3) Should an Authorised Officer have reason to believe that a licensed hackney carriage or private hire vehicle driver has a medical condition which renders them unfit to drive, a further medical examination will be requested.
-This medical examination should again be carried out by the driver's GP.
+Where a person suffers from a medical disorder, then the period between medicals may differ.
+In accordance with Paragraph 11 of this policy the Service Manager or Team Leader may ask licence holders to provide a medical certificate at a lesser period of time. - (3) Should an Authorised Officer have reason to believe that a licensed hackney carriage or private hire vehicle driver has a medical condition which renders them unfit to drive, a further medical examination will be requested.
+This medical examination should again be carried out by the driver's GP or a GP who has access to their medical history.
 If it is deemed necessary to do so, the licence may be suspended in the interests of protecting the public until the further medical examination has been carried out.